• Skip to primary navigation

 This creamy chicken potato soup is made with real ingredients that you can find easily at your local grocery store.

-• Potatoes - I recommend Yukon gold potatoes or russet potatoes for this recipe.
-Both potatoes have a creamy texture which is perfect for this homemade soup recipe.
+• Potatoes – I recommend Yukon gold potatoes or russet potatoes for this recipe.
+Both potatoes have a creamy texture, perfect for this homemade soup recipe.

 • Chicken - I really love using leftover rotisserie chicken in this recipe.
 If you do not have it on hand, you can use raw boneless chicken cut into small pieces of cooked chicken.

-• Bacon - You can use any bacon or turkey bacon to make this soup recipe.
+• Bacon – You can make this soup recipe with any bacon or turkey bacon.

 • Onion- Use a yellow onion for this recipe.
 The flavor mellows as it cooks.

-• Chicken broth - Use low sodium if you can.
-If you only have regular chicken broth, you may need to adjust the added salt.
+• Chicken broth – Use low sodium if you can.
+You may need to adjust the added salt if you only have regular chicken broth.

 • Flour - Any flour will work well in this recipe as a thickener.